 What Happens If You Brine Chicken Too Long

-Many misunderstand that the longer you keep the chicken wings into the brine, the better will be the result.
-But it is entirely absurd!
+Many misunderstand that the longer you keep the chicken wings in the brine, the better will be the result.
+But it is entirely absurd.

 You need to remember that brine is basically made of salt.
-And when you keep your chicken wings into the brine for longer than it should be, then the wings get oversalted.
+And when you keep your chicken wings in the brine for longer than they should be, then the wings get oversalted.
 Thus, the taste will be completely destroyed.